 Japan is the land of the rising sun – and of the ever expanding belly!
 No visit to Japan, or Tokyo in particular, would be complete with copious amounts of great food and incredible foodie journeys.
 Whereas Osaka is known as the kitchen of Japan, Tokyo has nothing to be jealous about.
+It even has specialty food streets where you can go hunting for the best Japanese foods.
 Here are the best food experiences in Tokyo to indulge in.

 Narisawa’s Satoyama-inspired fine-dining cuisine